I’m Zack Arias

-No, because you won’t need any.
+No, because you won’t need any or we will obtain them on the fly.
 If you hold a U.S. Passport you will be directed through countries you will not need a Visa or can get a Visa upon arrival.
 No prep work required.

 Uh, I don’t hold an U.S. Passport.
 Quo Vadis?